 Driver training is essential for every company that has drivers, whether they’re driving a heavy-haul vehicle or one of the sedans in the company fleet.
-The most successful driver training program start with behind-the-wheel training where driving behaviors can be identified, examined and reinforced.
+The most successful driver training program starts with behind-the-wheel training where driving behaviors can be identified, examined, and reinforced.
 While thorough behind-the-wheel training is a great place to start, it’s just that: a starting point.

 Follow-up training is critical for refreshing drivers on what they’ve previously learned and pinpointing shortfalls where unsafe habits may have slipped back in.